 How to start a mobile beautician business

-How to buff and polish your business idea into a fully operational mobile beauty company
+Learn how to become a mobile beauty therapist with this guide and polish your beauty business idea into a fully operational mobile beauty company

-- What is a mobile beautician and who is the beauty business suited to?
+- What is a mobile beautician and who a mobile beautician business suited to?

-- Planning and preparing to launch your mobile beauty business
+- How to become a beautician: Planning and preparing to launch your mobile beauty business

-- Rules and regulations of the beauty industry
+- How to become a beautician: Rules and regulations of the beauty industry

-- Register your beautician business name with our preferred company formation agent (external site, opens in new tab)
+- Register your mobile beautician business name with our preferred company formation agent (external site, opens in new tab)

-- See if you can get a Start Up Loan to help you start a beautician business idea (external site, opens in new tab)
+- See if you can get a Start Up Loan to help you become a mobile beauty therapist (external site, opens in new tab)

 Travelling to customers and offering treatments in the comfort of their own home appeals not only to the client but also the therapists as it reduces overheads because they don’t have to pay excessive rates to rent a salon.
 Without the financial burden of renting premises, beauticians can offer their services at competitive prices, thus attracting thrifty customers on the hunt for a bargain.

-According to Natasha Dwyer, founder of Return to Glory – which describes itself as ‘London’s home spa on speed-dial’ – the mobile beauty industry is about to open up considerably.
+According to Natasha Dwyer, founder of Return to Glory – which describes itself as ‘London’s home spa on speed-dial’ and was recently acquired by blow Ltd- the mobile beauty industry is about to open up considerably.
 In the US, one in four beauty treatments are performed in the home, and while the number is lower in the UK, she believes the UK will follow this trend – making it an ideal business opportunity for anyone or trained interested in the beauty industry.

 See if you can get a Start Up Loan to help you start a business idea